-- 1. If the aggregate of an Officer unsecured debts and liabilities at any given time exceed the Sum of three (3) times of his/her monthly salary.
-He/she is financially embarrassed. - 2.
-Where an Officer is adjudged debtor, for as long as the judgement debt remains unsettled.
-He/she is financially embarrassed. - 3.
-Where an Officer is adjudged bankrupt or insolvent wage earner, for as long as he remains an undischarged bankrupt or as the case may be for long as any judgement against him in favour of the official Assignee remains unsatisfied.
+- If the aggregate of an Officer unsecured debts and liabilities at any given time exceed the Sum of three (3) times of his/her monthly salary.
+He/she is financially embarrassed. - Where an Officer is adjudged debtor, for as long as the judgement debt remains unsettled.
+He/she is financially embarrassed. - Where an Officer is adjudged bankrupt or insolvent wage earner, for as long as he remains an undischarged bankrupt or as the case may be for long as any judgement against him in favour of the official Assignee remains unsatisfied.
 The officer is financially embarrassed.

-3.Consequences of Financial Embarrassment
+3. Consequences of Financial Embarrassment

-- 1. Serious financial embarrassment, impaired efficiency of an officer and rendering him, liable to disciplinary action. - 2.
-Serious financial embarrassment caused by imprudence or other reprehensible factors, the officer will be considered for immediate dismissal. - 3.
-Serious financial embarrassment will leads to disqualification of an Officer from promotion. - 4.
-Serious financial embarrassment can denied an Officer from acting in higher appointment.
+- Serious financial embarrassment, impaired efficiency of an officer and rendering him, liable to disciplinary action. - Serious financial embarrassment caused by imprudence or other reprehensible factors; the officer will be considered for immediate dismissal. - Serious financial embarrassment will lead to disqualification of an Officer from promotion. - Serious financial embarrassment can deny an Officer from acting in higher appointment.

-Unit 5: Conduct Prejudicial to the Security of the State
+Unit 4 Conduct Prejudicial to the Security of the Nation